JeremyLikness/Ng2TypeScriptLab/README.md

 Save the file.
 The script should automatically detect the file change and refresh the page.
 You should see the title `Hello, Angular 2 World!` in your web browser.
+*Note: you may need to use a modern edge version of a browser.
+Certain older versions of Internet Explorer are not supported by Angular.*

 ## Part 3: Displaying Data